Young-Lord/replaceCursor/README.md

 ## TODO

 Currently, this module use SharedPreferences to store images, which is really shitty.
 Anyone is free to improve this module.

+Also, I am too low to modify hotspot using Xposed.
+If you know how to do this, please tell me.

+Also: Origin image resolution, disable scaling.